 What is actually in the room in most of these conversations is a combination of performance data, operational experience, and domain knowledge that, properly interrogated, would identify the specific decisions where AI investment would produce the largest measurable return.
 The operations leader who has run the claims function for eight years knows where the delays are, what they cost, and why.
 The risk director who has managed the credit portfolio through multiple cycles knows which decision points produce the most expensive errors.
 The fraud team knows which transaction types escape their current detection.

 These are not secrets.
-They are the specific texture of the organisation’s underperformance, and the people who understand them are usually present.
+They are the specific texture of the organisation’s decision quality gaps, and the people who understand them are usually present.
 They are not asked about them because the conversation has been redirected toward what competitors are doing and which use cases are relevant.
-The questions that would surface the real problem — where are our decisions most expensive when they are wrong, what constraint makes them wrong, and what would improvement be worth — are not being asked because they require both parties to commit to something specific and measurable, which is harder than a conversation about market trends and capability demonstrations.
+The questions that would surface the real problem, where are our decisions most economically inefficient, what constraint produces that inefficiency, and what would improvement be worth, are not being asked because they require both parties to commit to something specific and measurable, which is harder than a conversation about market trends and capability demonstrations.

 The AI strategy that emerges from a benchmarking and use case discussion is almost always a diluted version of what is possible.
 It reflects the intersection of what competitors have publicised, what vendors are selling, and what clients feel safe naming.
 That intersection exists.
 It rarely corresponds to the highest-value opportunity available to this specific organisation in this specific moment.
 The highest-value opportunity is sitting in the room.
 Someone has to be willing to ask about it.

 The organisations I have seen build AI programmes that deliver consistent, compounding value share one characteristic.
 At some point early in the process, someone asked the uncomfortable question.
 Not what are competitors doing.
 Not what use cases are you interested in.
-Where are your decisions failing, what does that cost, and what would it be worth to fix it.
+Where are your decisions underperforming, what does that cost, and what would it be worth to close the gap.
 The answer to that question is the AI strategy.
 Everything else is preamble.